 Helping to keep schools safe

-The number of cases of coronavirus in the Bournemouth, Christchurch and Poole area remains low, and is much lower than many other areas in England.
-However, it is important that everyone remains vigilant and follows the latest guidance in order to prevent the spread of the virus.
+Although most restrictions have been lifted it is important that everyone remains vigilant and follows the latest guidance in order to prevent the spread of the virus.
+More information can be found on GOV.UK

 In the event of a local outbreak